 Days 1-2: Lima

 The classic place to start is in and around Peru’s capital, Lima.
 Situated on the Pacific coast, which is washed by the cold waters of the Humboldt Current, this is a great location for species you won’t see anywhere else on the tour, such as Inca tern and Peruvian thick-knee, as well as a range of gulls, terns and other coastal species.
-Check out Ecologista Peru for a range of day-long tours, including whale watching and offshore trips, which should provide excellent views of seabirds such as the Humboldt penguin, Peruvian pelican and a host of other species.
+A range of day-long tours, including whale watching and offshore trips, which should provide excellent views of seabirds such as the Humboldt penguin, Peruvian pelican and a host of other species.
+Local wildlife specialists: Ecologista Peru, Peru Birding Tours

 Photo credit: Inca tern, Ecologista Peru